LoRaWAN Gateways – What You Need to Know!

 The many components of the network infrastructure can be confusing.
 However, picking the right hardware is often the simplest yet most important way to start!
 Here are some product recommendations to help you start building your very own LoRaWAN network!

 Seeed’s SenseCAP LoRaWAN Gateway collects, aggregates and uploads data from your sensors in the field to the cloud for easy access and further action.
-The SenseCAP LoRaWAN Gateway is equipped with a high-performance processor AM3358 and the telecom-operator-level LoRa chip, SX1301 to ensure robustness and high performance in large-scale networks.
+The SenseCAP LoRaWAN Gateway is equipped with a high-performance processor AM3358 and the telecom-operator-level LR chip, SX1301 to ensure robustness and high performance in large-scale networks.
 In addition, it includes mutual authentication and encryption for added security!
 With added compatibility with the SenseCAP Portal, it’s easier than ever to build your LoRaWAN solution!

 - High-performance Cortex A8 1GHz processor, Linux system.